theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 * "The elder statesman of San Francisco architecture"
 * After being in ill health for months, committed suicide by jumping from the Golden Gate Bridge.

 ## Courtyard

 ### South Elevation ~ Brick Panels

-* Square and Diamond decorations of brick
+* Square and diamond decorations of brick
-* In the drawings
+* In Julia's drawings
 * Stained Glass: Chapel ~ 1957?

 ### Corridor Columns